networkandcode/networkandcode.github.io/_posts/kubernetes/2021-03-18-kubernetes-retrieve-container-image-inventory.md

 >>> import yaml
 ```

-We are now to going to read the file and create a new object that stores the YAML content as a
+We are now going to read the file and create a new object that stores the YAML content as a
 dictionary object.
 ```
 with open('/tmp/details-of-pods.yaml') as f: